Adaptive Boosting for Domain Adaptation: Towards Robust Predictions in Scene Segmentation: Experiment

 \textbf{Cross-city.} We also evaluate the proposed method on one new cross-city benchmarks, \ie, Cityscapes $\rightarrow$ Oxford RobotCar (see Table~\ref{table:oxford}).
 Both Cityscapes and Oxford RobotCar are collected from the realistic scenarios but in different cities and weather.
 The proposed method also has achieved the competitive result of $75.2\%$ mIoU accuracy and showed a consistent performance improvement with other existing methods.

 \textbf{Qualitative Results.} Furthermore, we provide the segmentation results in Figure~\ref{fig:result}, which also verifies the effectiveness of the proposed method.
-Comparing to the segmentation predictions of vanilla MRNet~\cite{zheng2019unsupervised}, the MRNet + Ours generally rectifies the object details, and achieves more robust outputs on the target domain.
+Comparing to the segmentation predictions of vanilla MRNet~\cite{zheng2019unsupervised}, MRNet + Ours generally rectifies the object details, and achieves more robust outputs on the target domain.
+We apply the white dash boxes to highlight the different predictions.
+In particular, the proposed method is more robust to the minority categories, such as lights, poles, and traffic signs.